 - If using, brush some warm neutral jelly or thinned jam over the fruits and the edge of the pie to preserve the fruits and give a shiny appearance to the fruits.
 Enjoy!

-- The vanilla bean paste can be replaced with 1 tsp vanilla extract
+- The vanilla bean paste can be replaced with 1 teaspoon vanilla extract

 - Best eaten the same day, but can be stretched to the next day if coating with jelly/jam and if lining the tart shell with melted cacao butter.